fredblogger/second-hello-world/README.md

 # second-hello-world
-2nd attempt at hello world project
+this is my 2nd attempt at hello world project
+I might have got muddled over the frst one so this is to try and work it out